caffsean/milestone_II_repo/README.md

 # Milestone II: Wikipedia Classification Spring 2021
 ## By Sean Cafferty and Laura Stagnaro

 ### This GitHub repo contains several notebooks, python modules, and data sets used to complete the Milestone II project.
-Below is a description of each notebook as well as what data sets and modules they require in order to run.
+Below is a description of the folder, python modules and notebooks pertinent to this project.

 #### assets folder
 - Description: a folder which contains all the necessary data except wiki_train_preprocessed5.csv and glove.6B.50d.txt because they were too large to store in GitHub. wiki_train_preprocessed5.csv can be downloaded here: https://drive.google.com/drive/u/0/folders/1xJn3azqIBENWohlluOAmNXG6fbXcalM4 and glove.6B.50d.txt can be downloaded here: http://nlp.stanford.edu/data/glove.6B.zip